 Phase Change Memory (PCM) is a non-volatile, random-access memory that stores bits by heating a nanoscale piece of chalcogenide glass and allowing it to cool into either a crystalline (1) or an amorphous state (0), each of which has a different electrical resistance.
 Heating is performed by injecting current through the memory cell.
-Several of PCM's most important characteristics can be derived from this method of operation.
+Several of PCM's most important characteristics can be derived from this method of operation: programmable at byte granularity, fast reads but limited write bandwidth, wear-out.